-We all love a good, crisp smoke of a perfect cigar.
-And as you know, cigars are best kept in environments that maintain a certain level of humidity—which makes humidors the ideal place.
-But being natural products, cigars have a shelf-life no matter how well they’re stored.
+We all love the good, flavorful experience that comes with smoking a perfectly preserved cigar.
+But being natural products, cigars still have a shelf-life, no matter how well they’re stored.
 No one likes a stale smoke, so how can you tell if your cigars are fresh?
 Here are a few tips, tricks, and suggestions to make sure your cigars stay fresh.

 How’s Your Humidor?

 The first thing to consider is your humidor.
-A well-seasoned humidor maintains humidity levels between 67-72%.
-This is ideal for most any cigar: not so humid that it promotes mold and bacterial growth, yet not so dry that the tobacco dries out and you lose all of those precious and flavorful oils.
+A properly seasoned humidor maintains humidity levels between 65%-72%.
+This is ideal for most any cigar: not so humid that it promotes mold and bacterial growth, yet not so dry that the tobacco dries out and you lose the full flavor profile of the cigar.

 If you’ve got a personal humidor and not the walk-in type that has a full humidification system, then it requires semi-regular humidor seasoning.
+This process restores the moisture saturation in the wood so it can better respond to additional cigars, frequent openings, or changing climates.
 If you haven’t reseasoned your humidor in over a year, it’s likely due for a hit of humidity.
-Otherwise it’s likely to dry out, which means no moisture for your precious cigars.
+Otherwise it’s likely to dry out, which means putting your cigars at risk.

 The easiest way to maintain the humidor humidity levels is to monitor them with a hygrometer.
 Some humidors, including our Klaro lineup, include an easily viewable, digital hygrometer for humidors build-in.
 With others, you can simply place a hygrometer inside with your cigars to get an accurate measurement every time you open it.
 (Of course, you shouldn’t open it unless you’re putting a cigar in or taking one out.
 Otherwise you risk losing moisture even faster.)